Hey, there’s nothing wrong with wanting more in life, that is human nature.

 I realize those are just words, and many people simply don’t take them to heart.

 So in today’s post I’m going to do something a little different.
-I want to share a video that my wife showed me this AM — an interesting, yet somewhat disturbing social experiment…
+I want to share a video that my wife showed me today — an interesting, yet somewhat disturbing social experiment…

 Did that video stir up any emotions in you?